 How many product variants to offer to the customer and the choice for alternate features leads to increased complexity.
 This is a critical decision for made-to-stock product manufacturers.
 For made-to-stock products, multiple product variants may mean increased inventories at distribution network and points-of-sale.

 Once a decision is made to develop the feature, then it is important to identify all applicable requirements associated with the feature and ensure that requirements are satisfied by providing several local solutions or a generic solution.

 By leveraging product configuration capabilities in Teamcenter, customers can overcome many of these challenges.
-Teamcenter supports the notion of architecture, and serves as a single variant backbone across the product suite.
+Teamcenter supports the notion of architecture and serves as a single variant backbone across the product suite.

-With guided product configuration, you can validate domain configuration models and also analyze product variants by running simulation across multiple domains.
+With guided product configuration, you can validate domain configuration models and also analyze product variants by running simulations across multiple domains.
 Further, you can manage product lines, product models, and saved configurations for tracking vehicles/customer orders and apply the same while performing systems engineering work, design content development, etc.

 We continue to strive to make managing product complexity easier for you.
-As our product configuration capabilities continue to evolve, we will keep you informed on the improvements we’re making to benefit you, while managing feature, configuration models, and applications in systems engineering, design, BOM, manufacturing and product planning.
+As our product configuration capabilities continue to evolve, we will keep you informed on the improvements we’re making to benefit you, while managing feature, configuration models, and applications in systems engineering, design, BOM, manufacturing, and product planning.

 About the Author: A product manager at Siemens PLM Software for Teamcenter, Sanjay Kulkarni has over 22 years of experience in Configuration Management, Six Sigma, Product development, and management.